coyote1223/matrixRoot/README.md

  Go to matrix/pack/Matrix.java to see the source code.

- To run the program, go to matrix/lib, download the Matrix.
-Jar file and run it in the Windows command line with: java -jar Matrix.jar
+ To run the program, go to matrix/lib, download the Matrix.jar file and run it in the Windows command line with: java -jar Matrix.jar